 Example 2: Redirecting untranslated articles to an existing language

-In this example where you have help center content in multiple languages.
-Let's say all of your contents exist in English, but only some of them exist in French and German.
+In this example, help center content exists in multiple languages.
+If all your content exists in English, but only some of it exists in French and German.
 Users who try to access those articles in French or German will get an error page.
-This code allows redirects them away from the error page back to the existing English-language article:
+This code redirects the visitors away from the error page back to the existing English-language article.

 var notDefaultLanguage = window.location.href.indexOf('/en-us/') == -1;